sclarkstone/milestoneProject1/README.md

 ## Testing

+* ['https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E'] used to check accessibility of text colours on background colours.
+Also used to find complemetary colours.
+This is where i decided on my 2 shades of blue with white text.
+As the result was that black was not legible on these shades of blue.

 ### Validator testing

 * HTML

-    * No eerros were returned when passing through the offical W3C validator
+    * No erros were returned when passing through the offical W3C validator

 * CSS